Planners will discuss facility improvements at Blake Island Marine State Park

 - Alternative 3 – Expansion.
 This alternative expands the marina to the west, expanding the dredged moorage basin to accommodate more and larger vessels.
 It improves safety and access within and adjacent to the marina.
 The entrance channel is reoriented to improve sight lines and boating safety.

-For more information, please see the webpage https://bit.ly/3K9OAVr, or contact Project Lead, Sanh Ho, at (360) 725-9757 or by e-mail: email@example.com, or email Parks Planner, Michael Hankinson at firstname.lastname@example.org.
+For additional information, please contact Project Lead, Sanh Ho, at (360) 725-9757, or e-mail firstname.lastname@example.org, or contact Parks Planner, Michael Hankinson by e-mail at email@example.com.

 News media contact: